fogus/spiel/_posts/2014-12-30-12-icehouse-games.markdown

  8. CarboniteDice -- *A variant of IceDice meant for Solo play.*

- 9. Initiative -- *A game of random startup and perfect information that sadly can be pretty cold.*
+ 9. Initiative -- *A game of perfect information that sadly can be very cold.*

  10. Pungo -- *Basically a game designed just to explore the "controlled roll" mechanism.*